blue-stone-j/blue-stone-j.github.io/_posts/tools/2022-11-25-vscode-use.md

 1. make ordered list indices automatically managed while editing Markdown files in Visual Studio Code
 2. Table Formatter: Delimiter Row No Padding: the delimiter row (the row with - under the headers) gets spaces to align columns neatly.
 3. Table Formatter: Normalize Indentation: it removes those extra spaces, keeping only the necessary spaces

+### remote

+When you install an extension on the remote server through VSCode Remote - SSH, here’s what happens:

+* The extension is stored and executed in the context of the VSCode server, launched by your local VSCode client.
+* It does not run as a persistent service.
+* If you log into the server via terminal (e.g., SSH directly from a terminal, or open a local editor on the server), the extensions do not activate or function — because there is no VSCode runtime environment active to manage them.

 ### vscode-icons